Duke Wins Madison Regional, Defending Champs ASU Advance

 Perhaps the most surprising performance of the first round belonged to Oregon State.
 Despite a No. 14 seed, the Beavers are in fifth place after an opening 1-over 289.
 This spring marks the first time since the 2000-01 season that Oregon State has made back-to-back NCAA Regional appearances.
 The team finished a heartbreaking seventh last year at the Lubbock, Texas, site to barely miss a national-championship berth.

-Results: NCAA Women's Central Regional
+Results: NCAA Women's Columbus Regional

-ABOUT THE NCAA Women's Central Regional
+About the NCAA Women's Columbus Regional

 54 hole women's NCAA Regional from which the low teams advance to the NCAA Championship.